-Out of storage?
-Can't take a photo?
-Use Optimize Storage to free up space on your iPhone
+Free up space on your iPhone with iCloud Photo Library

 3. Prune your Messages

-By default, the Messages app saves all the gifs, stickers, videos, and other multimedia you share with your friends directly to your device: To get rid of it, you have to manually delete threads from the Messages app.
+By default, the Messages app saves all the gifs, stickers, videos, and other multimedia you share with your friends directly to your device.
+To get rid of it, you have to manually delete threads from the Messages app.

 But you can prevent clogging from happening in the future: In Settings > Messages, you can reduce the largesse of your messages files by changing how long you Keep Messages (30 days, a year, or forever) and by turning on Low Quality Image Mode, which automatically reduces the file size of potentially gigantic gifs and other photos.

 4. Prune your Music

 If you don't use Apple Music (or even if you do but have songs saved offline), your local music library can quickly overwhelm your iPhone.
-To keep your Adele songs from choking your selfie game, go to Settings > General > Storage & iCloud Usage > Manage Storage > Music, then swipe left on any artist entry you wish to delete.
+To keep your Adele songs from choking your selfie game, go to Settings > General > iPhone Storage > Music, then swipe left on any artist entry you wish to delete.

 And if you have an Apple Music or iTunes Match subscription, you can further reduce your storage costs by turning on Optimize Storage in Settings > Music.